Superrehtard/old_diaspora_wiki/Installing-on-dreamhost.md

 Dreamhost runs Debian GNU/Linux lenny 5.0.8.
 You will need to create a new domain or subdomain with Ruby on Rails enabled.

 **Per Dreamhost policy you are not permitted to run persistent processes on shared hosting plans.
-This has been verified with Dreamhost Support staff.**
+This has been verified with Dreamhost Support staff.
+Persistent processes are only permitted on Dreamhost PS plans.**
 Link: [Dreamhost Wiki](http://wiki.dreamhost.com/Cron_Jobs_%26_Persistent_Processes#What_is_your_persistent_.28background.29_process_policy.3F)

 ### MySQL